Ground State Excitations and Energy Fluctuations in Short-Range Spin Glasses: Introduction

+Section~\ref{sec:continuity} examines the behavior of the flexibility when a coupling passes through its critical value (defined in Sect.~\ref{subsec:cd}) and proves a result regarding its continuity needed in later sections.
 Section~\ref{sec:sfcd} focuses on space-filling critical droplets, the main object of interest in this paper.
 A study of possible scenarios that can give rise to such droplets culminates in Theorem~\ref{thm:noexist}, which asserts that space-filling critical droplets do not occur in ground states in the support of a translation-covariant metastate in any dimension.
 This is one of the central results of this paper.

 The remaining sections examine the consequences of Theorem~\ref{thm:noexist}.
 Section~\ref{sec:energyflucs} shows how the absence of space-filling critical droplets allows for the extension to zero temperature of previously obtained results for spin glasses at positive temperature~\cite{NS24a,NS24b,NS24c}.
 This extension leads to Theorem~\ref{thm:cd}, the paper's second main result, which asserts that in any dimension the scale of energy fluctuations between two incongruent spin glass ground states diverges with the volume in which the fluctuations are measured.
 Finally, Section~\ref{sec:discussion} derives two consequences of the results obtained in earlier sections.
 In Section~\ref{subsec:2D} we present a proof that a translation-covariant metastate of the Edwards-Anderson~\cite{EA75} Ising spin glass is supported on a single spin-reversed ground state pair in two dimensions (see Theorems~\ref{thm:single} and~{\ref{thm:unique}).
-In Section~\ref{subsec:RSB} we consider the possibility of large-lengthscale (and therefore thermodynamically relevant) excitations above a spin glass ground state such that the excitation/ground state interface is both space-filling and has an energy scale remaining $O(1)$ independent of the volume considered.
-Such interfaces were predicted by replica symmetry breaking~\cite{MPRRZ00,MP00,MP01} but, as shown in Section~\ref{subsec:RSB}, such interfaces cannot exist in any dimension (see Theorem~\ref{thm:Gaussian} and the discussion both before and after that theorem).
+In Section~\ref{subsec:RSB} we consider the possibility of large-lengthscale (and therefore thermodynamically relevant) excitations above a spin glass ground state such that in infinite volume the excitation/ground state interface is space-filling and has an energy scale diverging more slowly than the square root of the volume.
+As we will see in Section~\ref{subsec:RSB}, such interfaces cannot exist in any dimension (see Theorem~\ref{thm:Gaussian} and the discussion both before and after that theorem).
 We conclude the paper with a few brief remarks and suggestions.